Efficient Image Restoration with State-Dependent Forward Diffusion: Background

 \subsection{Flow Matching Generative Models}

-Flow matching~\citep{lipman2022flow,albergo2022building,liu2022flow} is a simple regression objective used for learning the velocity field $v(x_t, t)$ that transports a sample $x_t$ from the source distribution to the target distribution along the probability path $p(x_t)$~\cite{lipman2024flow}.
-More specifically, flow matching models aim to learn the ordinary differential equation (ODE): $\diff{x_t} = v(x_t, t) \diff{t}$, where $x_0 \sim p_\text{prior}$ and the drift $v(x_t, t)$ transports samples from $x_0$ to $x_1 \sim p_\text{data}$.
+Flow matching~\citep{lipman2022flow,albergo2022building,liu2022flow} is a simple regression objective used for learning the velocity field $v(x_t, t)$ that transports a sample $x_t$ from the source distribution to the target distribution along the probability path $p(x_t)$~\citep{lipman2024flow}.
+More specifically, flow matching models aim to learn the ordinary differential equation (ODE):

+where the drift $v(x_t, t)$ transports samples from $x_0$ to $x_1 \sim p_\text{data}$.
 Here, each latent variable $x_t$ in the ODE path is drawn by linearly interpolating source and target data samples, i.e., $x_t = t x_1 + (1-t)x_0$.
 Then the training can be performed by uniformly sampling data pairs and timesteps and optimizing a flow matching objective, as:

 where $v_\phi(x_t, t)$ is a neural network approximating the true velocity field.
 Flow matching models eliminate the diffusion term from the generative process and thus lead to a simpler and more direct learning procedure based on ODE paths.
 However, in this paper, we observe that applying it to image-conditioned generation tasks, such as image restoration, leads to a significant performance drop due to the lack of stochastic noise injection (see Section~\ref{subsec:ir} for more details).
+In addition, it is worth noting that both diffusion models and flow matching models can be unified into the stochastic interpolants~\citep{albergo2023stochastic} framework.